Resident Retention Tips For Multifamily Apartments

 - Holiday parties

 With social distancing set to continue for the foreseeable future, you may want to consider hosting some of these events virtually to help residents continue to build community rapport.
-Ideas include hosting a complimentary virtual yoga session, happy hour, movie night, and more!
-Of course, we encourage all communities to monitor COVID-19 cases in their areas and to adhere to local health and safety guidelines in order to keep residents and staff safe.
+Some resident retention activities you can try out include hosting a complimentary virtual yoga session, happy hour, movie night, and more!

 As a commentary on a 2018 StatisFact study asserts, “I have always been in the camp that believed a “sense of community” was a top factor in a resident’s decision to stay in their community, and sure enough, it was the 2nd highest rated factor.
 And when we quizzed multifamily professionals, they almost had it pegged perfectly, listing it as the top factor in resident retention.
 But what really blew me away was the clear theme shown at the top of the list—four out of the top six factors impacting the renewal decision all had to do with a resident’s connection with the community and neighbors!”